grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md

 }
 ```

-# Dynamic values and settings interpolation in routes
+## Dynamic values and settings interpolation in routes

+You can use dynamic values for handling user input, authenticating requests, debugging, or handling special headers.

+### Interpolation with user-provided values

-It is most likely that your plugin won't have a hard-coded API URL but will instead use the values the plugin's user will input.
+It is most likely that your plugin won't have a hard-coded API URL, but it will instead use user-provided values.
 For these cases, you can use interpolation of variables in your routes.

-Example:
+**Example:**

 ```json title="src/plugin.json"
 "routes": [